ricaun/ArduinoUniqueID/README.md

 # ArduinoUniqueID

-This Library gets the Unique Serial ID from the AVR Microcontroller.
+This Library gets the Unique Serial ID from the AVR Microcontroller and ESP Microcontroller.

+# AVR Microcontroller

 ## Unique Serial ID - Hidden Serial Number